heymatthenry/Crim-Pro-Adjudication-Outline/12 Jury Trial Rights.md

 ## Right to Jury Trial

+* ∆ is entitled to a jury trial if sentencing exposure is greater than six months.
+* Under Fed.
+Rules, right is waivable by ∆ if the government consents and the court approves.

 Venire
 : the large group drawn together to serve as potential prospective–From that venire, individual petit juries are selected

 * Fair Cross Section
     * *Taylor v.
 Louisiana*—guarantees the defendant a representative fair cross-section of the community.
 The 6th amendment says nothing about this but the S.Ct. read this requirement into the constitution
         a.
 Challenged a law that presumed men to be eligible to serve on juries but said that women would be eligible only if they filed a written declaration of their desire to serve.
     * The guarantee is for a *venire* representing the community, not a petit jury
 * *Duren* test for cross section rights
     1. Group is distinctive